I never thought I’d jump on board the freezer meal prep train, but here we are!

 Freezer meals you can cook on the stove

-How to cook freezer to oven meals
+How to cook freezer-to-oven meals

 Cooking meals from frozen in the oven is super easy!
 Just double the cooking time you’d normally need.
-Our lasagnas cooked perfectly from frozen in 60 minutes vs the normal 30 minutes we’d need for baking if we made it fresh.
+Our lasagnas cooked perfectly from frozen in 60 minutes vs the normal 30 minutes we’d need for baking if we had made it fresh.

 What matters most when cooking meals from frozen in the oven is the container.
-Some glass containers can’t handle going from ice cold to oven-hot and will shatter.
-Please make sure your containers are definitely oven safe.
+Some glass containers can’t handle going from ice-cold to oven-hot and will shatter.
+Please make sure your containers are definitely oven-safe.
 It’s worth taking glass containers out of the freezer an hour before cooking to take the chill off.
 This will not affect cooking.

 Of course, you don’t have this problem with Souper Cubes or the foil baking trays that you can freeze and cook in.

-Don’t cook anything in plastic containers.
+And please, don’t cook anything in plastic containers.
 That should go without saying… but just in case!

-Ok, now you know everything to know about prepping, storing and cooking these meals.
-Are you ready for recipes?
+Ok, now you know everything to know about prepping, storing, and cooking these meals.
+A

 The Best Vegan And Vegetarian Meals For Easy Freezer Meal Prep